 Shifting our focus from immigration law to civil rights for gay citizens we find the Court presenting a verdict in Masterpiece which on the most charitable reading can only be characterized as lacking moral sensitivity and imagination.
 Two customers were denied service from a baker because they wanted a wedding cake for their same-sex marriage ceremony.
 Colorado state law prohibits discrimination on the basis of sexual orientation in a number of contexts, including commercial activity by for-profit businesses.
 When deliberating about sanctions against the business owner members of the Colorado board of civil rights made a number of prejudicial statements about the business owner’s religious beliefs.
-Majority notes that, “At several points during its meeting, commissioners endorsed the view that religious beliefs cannot legitimately be carried into the public sphere or commercial domain, implying that religious beliefs and persons are less than fully welcome in Colorado’s business community.”
+The Majority notes that, “At several points during its meeting, commissioners endorsed the view that religious beliefs cannot legitimately be carried into the public sphere or commercial domain, implying that religious beliefs and persons are less than fully welcome in Colorado’s business community.”
 The Court took up the case in part to consider how the application of Colorado’s civil rights statute should fare when those entrusted to apply it are suspected of harboring religious prejudices.
-Majority is rightly concerned by agents of the state who express religious bias in their official capacities.
-Yet Majority could have addressed this point while also clearly affirming that victims of anti-gay prejudice should have a legal remedy for their unjust treatment.
-Instead, Majority claimed that its verdict is narrowly focused to address the legal question of whether members of the Colorado Board of Civil Rights wronged the owner of Masterpiece while punting on the legal question of whether the same-sex customers’ civil rights were violated.
+The Majority is rightly concerned by agents of the state who express religious bias in their official capacities.
+Yet the Majority could have addressed this point while also clearly affirming that victims of anti-gay prejudice should have a legal remedy for their unjust treatment.
+Instead, the Majority claimed that its verdict is narrowly focused to address the legal question of whether members of the Colorado Board of Civil Rights wronged the owner of Masterpiece while punting on the legal question of whether the same-sex customers’ civil rights were violated.

 There is an alternative to just admonishing state officials for expressing religious bias in their application of a civil rights law and siding with a private for-profit business owner who discriminates against customers on the basis of sexual orientation.
 The state can prohibit officials from expressing religious bias when they apply official policy and at the same time protect gay citizens from harmful prejudices.
 As Steven Macedo emphasizes, “[i]n Masterpiece, third-party burdens are created in the form of embarrassment and humiliation of gay couples and their family members, and others like them, in being refused service in a business, singled out, and turned away.”
 This illustrates what I mean by lack of moral sensitivity and imagination.
 In a society where anti-gay prejudice is pervasive, and when a jurisdiction undertakes even minimal steps to protect citizens from the effects of such prejudice, the Court should seek ways to protect citizens from anti-gay bias.